 Explore Tartu, the School of Business Administration and Economics, and the student dormitories through the university's virtual tour.

 I was fascinated by the Innovation and Technology Management (ITM) master’s programme at the University of Tartu, where tech meets business.
-I knew I didn't want to be a pure coder or a traditional manager, but rather the bridge between them.
-ITM was perfect; it promised the toolkit to understand emerging tech and the strategy to bring it to the market.
+I knew I didn't want to be a pure coder or a traditional manager, but rather a bridge between the two.
+ITM was perfect; it promised a toolkit to understand emerging technology and a strategy to bring it to market.
 Plus, Estonia's digital-first reputation sealed the deal.
 It felt like learning innovation in the heartland of it.

 ITM was my career rocket fuel.
-It gave me the exact hybrid skillset that companies crave nowadays: understanding emerging tech (like AI & blockchain), strategic roadmapping, product development, and leadership.
-It wasn't just theory; we dove into real case studies, ran simulations, and debated the technology news over coffee.
+It provided me with the exact hybrid skill set that companies crave nowadays: understanding emerging technologies (such as AI & blockchain), strategic roadmapping, product development, and leadership.
+It wasn't just theory; we delved into real case studies, ran simulations, and discussed the latest technology news over coffee.

-I'm currently a Business Analyst at Nordea Bank, which is the biggest bank in the Nordics with more than 35,000 employees.
+I'm currently a Business Analyst at Nordea Bank, the largest bank in the Nordics with over 35,000 employees.
 The agility and systems-thinking from ITM make me confident to pivot anywhere!

 The Innovation and Technology Management programme offered a perfect mix of IT and business courses.
 After my Computer Science bachelor's, this was exactly what I was looking for.
 The deciding factor was excellent feedback from acquaintances who, at the time, were students of the programme.
 I never regretted my choice!